COVID-19 pandemic in Sweden: Equipment

-On 13 March, media reported that there is a shortage in personal protective equipment (PPE) for health care staff, and hospitals in Stockholm have been forced to reuse disposable PPEs after sanitation.
+On 13 March, media reported that there was a shortage in personal protective equipment (PPE) for health care staff, and hospitals in Stockholm had been forced to reuse disposable PPEs after sanitation.
 The regional Health Care Director warned about this scenario in early March and government agencies have temporarily waived the public procurement law to hastily procure more supplies.
 The National Board of Health and Welfare ('Socialstyrelsen') confirmed that there is no preparedness storage and nothing to distribute to the health care sector.
 In early April, several counties expressed concern that they might run out of some vital drugs used in intensive care.
 Later that month, Stockholm County reported of an acute shortage of the anaesthetic propofol.

 As one of the main tasks of the Swedish Defence Force is to support the civil community in case of disasters, their resources were used to lessen equipment shortages in the health-care system.
 The material supplied by the military included crucial medical equipment; X-ray generators, electrocardiographic machines, 154 ventilators and 154 intensive care monitors.
 The military also supplied personal protective equipment, including 60,000 gas masks and 40,000 protective suits.